abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 particular view, and how significant views are in supporting negative underlying tendencies within the mind.

-The Buddha outlined the three outflows or āsavas, as sensual desire (*kāmāsava*), becoming (*bhavāsava*), and ignorance (*avijjāsava*—not knowing, not having true knowledge).
+The Buddha outlined the three outflows (āsavas), as sensual desire (*kāmāsava*), becoming (*bhavāsava*), and ignorance (*avijjāsava*—not knowing, not having true knowledge).
 Very soon after the Buddha’s passing, commentators added the outflow of views (*diṭṭhāsava*) because